TeamOfProfGuo/DANet/README.md

 ```
 CONFIG_PATH_MAC = './results/danet_resnet50/config_mac.yaml'
 ```
-Otherwise, if you run your code on the HPC, you can directly pass the config file path as an cmd argument.
+Otherwise, if you run your code on the HPC, you can directly pass the config file path as a cmd argument.

 ## Setup
 load the hpc modules